OT 641-1 Course at a Glance

 The assignments listed below are provided for general guidance for students to reference as they plan and register.
 Please reach out to support@wts.edu if you have any questions.

-The meeting times are for the Fall 2025 term:
+The following meeting times are for the June 2026 term: